neverlless/opnsense-wireguard-exporter/README.md

-# Prometheus Opnsense Wireguard Exporter
+# Prometheus OPNsense Wireguard Exporter
 A Prometheus exporter for WireGuard worked on Opnsense, written in Go.